RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Experiments and Analyses

-To sum up, we surprisingly found that the architecture design has huge impacts on robustness (especially sizes and families).
-Meanwhile, the noise diversity \jiakai{is} highly important to robustness evaluation (slight differences would cause opposite observations), we thus recommend researchers to use more comprehensive and diverse noises when evaluating robustness.
+To sum up, we found that the architecture design has a huge impact on robustness (especially the sizes and families).
+Meanwhile, the noise diversity is highly important to robustness evaluation (slight differences would cause opposite observations), we therefore recommend researchers to use more comprehensive and diverse noises when evaluating model robustness.